Wupb/HellDivers-Voice/Readme.md

 1. (Optional) Edit `strategems.json` to change each strategem's alias, i.e. the spoken words
 2. Run `HellDivers Voice.ahk` (if .ahk file association is set) or `HellDivers Voice.exe` (if the AHK executable was renamed)
 3. Set configurations in the initial window, then start
-4. Activate strategems by using the activation word, followed by a strategem's alias.
+4. Activate strategems by speaking the activation word, followed by a strategem's alias.
 For example:
 > strategem dum-dum
 5. Stop the script via the tray icon